davazp/lector/doc/tutorial.md

 *Readers* originated in the purely functional languages as a method to alliviate this.

-First, let's reconigze that we try to build computations that depend on a context.
+First, let's recognize that we try to build computations that depend on a context.
 We also want those computations to be asynchronous for convenience in Javascript, so we just define *Reader* as a class that wraps functions of the form `Context -> Promise<value>`: